15 Things You Are Most Likely To Run Out Of During The Wedding

 11. Designated drivers

 Let's face it - nobody wants to be a D.D. at the wedding.
 Sure, you have that friend that does not drink, and maybe even two, but hey - one or two designated drivers is just not enough to get everyone home or to the hotels from the wedding.
 And at the weddings, people tend to drink.
-So plan for transportation for your guests as a separate line item in your plan!
+So plan a transportation for your guests as a separate line item in your plan!

 10. Water bottles